celsiusnarhwal/firewhale/README.md

 ## Why?

-Giving a service access to your Docker socket is [equivalent to giving it root access on your host](https://docs.docker.com/engine/security/#docker-daemon-attack-surface).
+Giving a service direct access to your Docker socket is [equivalent to giving it root access on your host](https://docs.docker.com/engine/security/#docker-daemon-attack-surface).
 However, some services require access to the Docker socket for various reasons.
 Using this proxy allows you to grant limited, per-service, access to the Docker socket, allowing you to control what individual services can and cannot